WalletScrutiny/WalletScrutinyCom/_android/com.komodoplatform.atomicdex.md

 ---

+**Update 2024-06-26**

+- The [Tags issue](https://github.com/KomodoPlatform/komodo-wallet-mobile/issues/60), I will now try to build this app.

 **Update 2024-02-09**: This app is source-available but despite various comments on the [open issue 60](https://github.com/KomodoPlatform/komodo-wallet-mobile/issues/60) there is no reaction from the provider.